Configuration Reference

 file-changed

-Note - the file-changed event is at an experimental stage and may still change or contain bugs.
+The file-changed event is at an experimental stage and may still change or contain bugs.

 The file-changed event is triggered as the name suggests; when a file is changed.
 If specified these events will only trigger while you are in an activated state (ie. you ran state activate).